If You Stop Playing the Old Game

 3. Marketing Is Finally Forcing Operational Discipline

+For years, paid media hid broken systems.
 You could buy leads faster than you could fix:

 Slow response times